-Becoming a Makeup Artist
+Makeup Artist Education

 A licensed makeup artist will have many more career opportunities than someone who has not received professional training in their craft.
 Read on to see how to get the most from your talents.

 Specialty classes, above and beyond those taken in cosmetology school, are necessary for the field.
 Courses such as theatrical makeup and special effects makeup should be taken.
-Knowledge of how to completely change a person’s entire appearance or simply using make up to accentuate facial features are skills needed in the field of make-up artistry.
+Knowledge of how to completely change a person’s entire appearance or simply using makeup to accentuate facial features are skills needed in the field of makeup artistry.

 Start a search through local schools offering makeup artist training programs on our state list page.